LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Will I need to build a new Loop if I switch between Medtronic and Omnipod?

-No. Loop will have the option to move between different pump types from within the same Loop app.
-You'll simply use the "Switch from Omnipods" or "Delete Pump" options to move to the other kind of pump.
+No. Loop lets you move between different pump types from within the same Loop app.

 ## Can I use my Apple Developer account to build for others?